SKA-ScienceDataProcessor/delivery-prototypes/README.md

 TODO
 ===

-* Rewrite start to launch using twistd rather than the current script.

-* Ensure that if you have a series of callbacks that a single errback will prevent the callback chain from continuing if there's an error in one of the earlier callbacks.

-* Verify that whenever an error is reported that the database is updated to report this as well.

-* Better handling of missing values in config file

-* Add a context manager bit to ensure that we're not accumulating too many channels

-* Test suite

 * Add a basic product catalog verification service, which basically will tell you if a product exists and, if so, what its size is (to better support QoS policies).

 * Transfer requests would likely need to start including information about a project with which the transfer request is to be associated.

-* Move to a distributed semaphore of some sort limiting transfers?
-(If we'd be using a cluster of these servers, what should be enforced on a per-node basis and what on a project-wide basis?).

-* Double check to ensure that a message can't be lost due to being ACKed before finished processing.

-* Support timeouts in case of stager failure.
-Note that additional resiliency might require adding some degree of support for state representation in the stager.
-  It might also be best to do this using [RabbitMQ's delayed messages plugin](https://www.rabbitmq.com/blog/2015/04/16/scheduling-messages-with-rabbitmq/).

-* Update staging process to allow for a `prepare` step, allowing simple computations like averaging to be conducted on the data being staging.

-* Add an additional state which maintains information about which transfer tasks still have files left on the staging nodes.

-* No notifications are sent anywhere to indicate that the transfers have completed.

-* Support multiple product IDs for a single transfer request

 Known issues
 ===

-* The semaphore's state is not saved when exiting the program, and thus errors may occur.

-* the application doesn't automatically reconnect to rabbit mq in the event that the connection to the server is broken.
-A previous attempt at introducing a package providing a connection pool was unsuccessful.

 * Note that at the moment the system is dependent on rabbitmq for managing the queues, but additional information about tasks is not currently made available there.
 It seems